Willemstijn/BitcoinLottery/README.md

 ## Requirements

+This script is build on Python3.

 ### Linux

 The following packages have to be installed to make the lottery work:

-* sudo apt install python-pip
+* sudo apt install python-pip3
-* pip install bitcoin
+* pip3 install bitcoin
-* pip install requests
+* pip3 install requests

 ### Windows